YifengGu4n/YifengGu4n.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a researcher interested in AI for Science, with a background in physics from Zhejiang University.
-My research focuses on developing and applying machine learning approaches to address challenging scientific problems, particularly in physics and biological systems.
+I am a researcher interested in AI for Science, with a background in physics from **<span style="color:#b00020;">Zhejiang University</span>**.
+My research focuses on developing and applying machine learning approaches to address challenging scientific problems, particularly in **<span style="color:#b00020;">material and biological</span>** systems.
 I am interested in building AI models that can help discover, simulate, and understand complex scientific phenomena.